oatlog/oatlog/doc/report/main.typ

 ahead-of-time (aot$#h(2pt)approx#h(2pt)$oat) which allows query planning and index selection to be optimized globally.

+Our goal is for oatlog to
++ #[implement most of the egglog features that still make sense in the context of ahead-of-time embedding within a Rust program.]
++ be faster than egglog across a moderately broad set of benchmarks

 Currently, as of the midpoint report, oatlog is slower than egglog and does not implement quite a few of egglog's features.
 Addressing this is our priority for the remainder of our master's thesis work.

+#NOTE[The planning report goes into greater detail on what evaluating performance means and what
+sort of benchmarks we care about.]

 == This thesis